Ladies European Tour: Mimi Rhodes edged out by Shannon Tan in 2025 Order of Merit at Andalucia Costa del Sol Open de Espana

 England's Mimi Rhodes was narrowly beaten to the 2025 Ladies European Tour Order of Merit by Shannon Tan at the season-ending Andalucia Costa del Sol Open de Espana on Sunday.

-Rhodes went into the final event of the season knowing she needed a top-three finish to have any chance of ending the year as Ladies European Tour's No 1, but she ultimately finished in a tie for seventh after finishing on -10 for the tournament.
+Rhodes went into the final event of the season knowing she needed a top-three finish to have any chance of ending the year as Ladies European Tour's No 1, but she ultimately finished in a tie for seventh after finishing on 10 under for the tournament.

-That meant Tan became the first Singaporean to win the Order of Merit after finishing the event in 16th on -7.
+That meant Tan became the first Singaporean to win the Order of Merit after finishing the event in 16th on seven under.

 The Andalucia Costa del Sol Open de Espana was ultimately won by Nastasia Nadaud of France, who carded a final-round 66 to win by four shots and climb from ninth to third behind Rhodes in the season-long standings.